 - Custom fields By using <databaseName>: query.
 Lookup the database name in system settings.

 String search explained¶

 name: John Jacks

-It will find anything with “John Jacks*”.
-Because of the automatic wildcards (*) also “John Jackson” will match for example.
+It will find anything with name “John Jacks”.

-If you want to search for a phrase or without wildcards then you can use quotes:
+If you want to search for every contact with a name starting with an ‘s’ you can search for: